BIUTOPIC

 exoskeleton.

-A modular platform designed to clamp around an existing hull — and turn any boat into a low-impact floating laboratory.
+A modular platform designed to clamp around an existing hull — and turn it into a low-impact floating laboratory.

 The exoskeleton is a modular platform that installs around an existing hull.
 Rather than designing a wholly new boat, we develop a retrofit technical overlay — adaptable to different hull architectures, reproducible, and fully dismountable.